3 Ways to Help Your Dog Prepare for Whelping

 What three things should you do to help your dog prepare for whelping?

 - Give Oxy Mate™ Prenatal vitamins for the same reason your mom took them!
-Switch to Oxy Momma™ seven days before birth to stimulate milk production.
+During the last week of pregnancy, begin also giving Breeders' Edge® Oxy Momma™ seven days before birth to stimulate milk production.
 We want puppies born fighting to live and moms milking from the first day.
 We can manage away from bottle-feeding.

 - Use Fenbendazole dewormer (labeled for pregnant and nursing moms) after day 50 gestation for three days in a row and go six days if you fight Giardia issues in your puppies.
 Fenbendazole is safe, and it gets five major parasites.
 If mom doesn't give parasites to her puppies, we don't have to get them back out of the puppy!